Skip Navigation

 “We moved at the beginning of the pandemic.
 It was hard getting to know a new area, but we made it.
 My kids couldn’t go to school for the first year,” Latoya said, explaining the stressful time.

 “At the start, I didn’t have a doctor or insurance either,” she said.
-And, because all of her providers were based in New York, she also went without her prescription medicine for a period of time.
+And, because her previous care team was based in New York, she also went without her prescription medicine for a period of time.

 But when she started experiencing headaches and minor chest pains, Latoya knew it was time to get care for her heart murmur and high blood pressure.

-After establishing a primary care provider, Latoya was quickly connected with specialty care at Wellstar Avalon Health Park.
+After establishing a primary care clinician, Latoya was quickly connected with specialty care at Wellstar Avalon Health Park.
 The mother of four was grateful to get safe care during the pandemic.

 “I wasn’t afraid to go to the doctor.
 I was thankful to be able to get care,” Latoya said about getting treatment when she needed it most.